Steatohepatitis: Metabolic dysfunction-associated steatohepatitis

-Non-alcoholic steatohepatitis is fatty liver disease due to causes other than alcohol.
-No pharmacological treatment has received approval as of 2015 for NASH.
-Some studies suggest diet, exercise, and antiglycemic drugs may alter the course of the disease.
+Treatment for MASH and MASLD is primarily with healthy diet, exercise, and weight loss, which have been shown to cause regression of liver cell damage in MASH.
 General recommendations include improving metabolic risk factors and reducing alcohol intake.
+A weight loss of 5-10% has been found to lead to regression of liver cell damage on biopsy in MASH, with a weight loss greater than 10% being associated with 90% of people having resolution of disease.
+Bariatric surgery is sometimes used.
+As of March 2024, there is one medication, resmetirom (Rezdiffra™) commercially available in the US for management of NASH.
 NASH was first described in 1980 in a series of patients of the Mayo Clinic.
 Its relevance and high prevalence were recognized mainly in the 1990s.
-Some think NASH is a diagnosis of exclusion, and many cases may in fact be due to other causes.
+Some think NASH is a diagnosis of exclusion, and many cases may, in fact, be due to other causes.